gboehl/econpizza/docs/the_yaml.rst

             R: Rstar
             VaPrime: hh_init(a_grid, skills_stationary)

 The steady state block. ``fixed_values`` are those steady state values that are fixed ex-ante. ``init_guesses`` are initial guesses for steady state finding.
+Values are defined from the top to the bottom, so it is possible to use recursive definitions, such as `n: w**frisch`.

 Note that for heterogeneous agents models it is required that the initial value of inputs to the decisions-stage are given (here ``VaPrime``).